oleg-alexandrov/PolyView/Readme.md

 ![ScreenShot](pvLogo.png)

-PolyView is a free and open source cross-platform program designed to quickly load and visualize multiple files containing polygons.
+PolyView is a free and open source cross-platform program designed to quickly load, view, and edit multiple files containing polygons.
 It can zoom and pan, show polygons as edges, points, and filled, display text labels, print the coordinates of vertices and measure distances, change the order in which polygons are displayed, choose which polygons to show, etc.

-PolyView can also do basic polygon editing, such as adding, deleting, moving, rotating, and scaling polygons, adding, deleting, and moving vertices, adding and deleting text labels, as well as cutting polygons to a box.
+PolyView can add, delete, move, rotate, and scale polygons, add, delete, and move vertices and edges, add and delete text labels, and cut polygons to a box.

 # Download

 * https://github.com/oleg-alexandrov/PolyView/releases

-On Linux and OSX the PolyView program is installed in the bin/ directory.
+On Linux and OSX the PolyView program is installed in the *bin* directory.
 On Windows it is in the base directory.
 The Windows version is large because of the size of the Qt libraries.